 LibPAS is a unique and comprehensive performance data management solution for libraries (academic, public, special, states/provinces, library consortia).

-LibSat is the first continuous Customer Satisfaction Survey Solution specifically developed for academic and public libraries.
+LibSat is the first continuous Customer Satisfaction and Feedback Management Solution specifically developed for academic and public libraries.

 InformsUs is a web-based tool for the development and implementation of custom forms and surveys.
 InformsUs is an extension of and fully integrates with our existing library solutions, LibPAS and LibPAS.